What is Make Music Roselle Park?

 Does Make Music Roselle Park need any help?

 Yes!
-We’re just getting started with this annual celebration.
+We’re only entering our second year of this annual celebration.
 We hope to grow a little more each year, and we’ll certainly need more volunteers along the way to help us plan and run events.
-If you’re interested, please email us at email@example.com.
+If you’re interested, please email us at firstname.lastname@example.org.

 Whom do I contact if I have additional questions?